WikiEducationFoundation/WikiEduDashboard/CONTRIBUTING.md

 * [enhancement](https://github.com/WikiEducationFoundation/WikiEduDashboard/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aenhancement) - User-facing improvements that address some usability or functionality need
 * [code quality](https://github.com/WikiEducationFoundation/WikiEduDashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22code+quality%22) - Developer-facing improvements that make the dashboard easier to work with or otherwise improve the quality of the code-base.

-If you're a new developer and you're looking for an easy way to get involved, try one of the bugs tagged as easy:
+If you're a new developer and you're looking for an easy way to get involved, try one of the bugs tagged as newcomer friendly:
 * [newcomer friendly](https://github.com/WikiEducationFoundation/WikiEduDashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22newcomer+friendly%22) - These are probably fairly simple to fix, without needing to understand the entire application or make extensive changes.
 We try to keep a few of these open for "microcontributions" for Outreachy applicants.
 If you can't find one you like, ask Sage!

 #### Developer Resources